Who is this article for?

 - From the list, choose the com_backup42_app.log Code42 server log file.

-- Search for this line to verify that your Code42 environment is communicating over TLS:
+- Search for the text "TLS connection established" to verify that your Code42 environment is communicating over TLS, for example:

 - Repeat steps 1 to 5 on each Code42 server in your Code42 environment.